 When talking about Denim, the first thing that comes in our mind is Jeans.
 Denim insulation is nothing but recycled industrial cotton.
 Makers of such materials are not going after throw away jeans; rather they are taking the scraps that the textile industry is producing.
 85% of the raw material comes from scraps.

 Icynene is a liquid insulation material that is mixed with water and sprayed through a blower on to the wall.
 It is made from castor oil.
 The liquid turns into foam when it hits the wall.
 The R-value of the material is 3.6 per square inch.
 It forms an effective air tight layer on the wall, and traps air in bubbles moment it settles down.
 The air tight feature makes it compulsory to built effective ventilation to assist air flow.
-It allows water vapor to escape hence prevents accumulation of water.
+Moreover, it allows water vapor to escape hence prevents accumulation of water.

 Icynene may not be a viable option for people who are looking for a cost-effective solution to insulation as Icynene is expensive.